jahid90/just-cli/README.md

 ![Go](https://github.com/jahid90/just-cli/workflows/Go/badge.svg)

-# just CLI - A command runner
+# JustCLI - A command runner

 ## Description

 `just` is a command line tool to execute arbitrary commands.

-`just` uses a project specific config file to discover available commands and allows executing them via their defined aliases.
-`just` will look for a config file named `just.json` by default.
+`just` uses a project specific config file to discover available commands and allows executing them via their defined aliases. `just` will look for a config file named `just.json` by default.

 A `v1` config file example is shown below: